RPT Realty (NYSE:RPT) Updates FY 2022 Earnings Guidance

 RPT Realty (NYSE:RPT) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $1.000-$1.050 for the period.
 The company issued revenue guidance of -.

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 1st.
-Stockholders of record on Friday, March 18th will be given a $0.13 dividend.
+Shareholders of record on Friday, March 18th will be paid a $0.13 dividend.
+This represents a $0.52 dividend on an annualized basis and a dividend yield of 4.02%.
 This is a positive change from RPT Realty’s previous quarterly dividend of $0.12.
-This represents a $0.52 dividend on an annualized basis and a dividend yield of 4.06%.
-The ex-dividend date is Thursday, March 17th.
-RPT Realty’s dividend payout ratio (DPR) is currently 60.00%.
+The ex-dividend date of this dividend is Thursday, March 17th.
+RPT Realty’s dividend payout ratio (DPR) is 60.00%.

-A number of large investors have recently added to or reduced their stakes in RPT.
-Squarepoint Ops LLC raised its holdings in RPT Realty by 90.7% during the 4th quarter.
-Squarepoint Ops LLC now owns 22,760 shares of the real estate investment trust’s stock worth $305,000 after buying an additional 10,824 shares during the period.
-Mackenzie Financial Corp lifted its stake in RPT Realty by 11.8% in the fourth quarter.
-Mackenzie Financial Corp now owns 26,679 shares of the real estate investment trust’s stock valued at $357,000 after buying an additional 2,822 shares during the period.
-Metropolitan Life Insurance Co NY raised its position in shares of RPT Realty by 4.5% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 26,980 shares of the real estate investment trust’s stock worth $361,000 after purchasing an additional 1,154 shares during the period.
-Canada Pension Plan Investment Board acquired a new position in shares of RPT Realty during the fourth quarter worth approximately $361,000.
-Finally, Royal Bank of Canada grew its holdings in RPT Realty by 18.5% during the third quarter.
-Royal Bank of Canada now owns 27,506 shares of the real estate investment trust’s stock worth $351,000 after buying an additional 4,288 shares in the last quarter.
-Hedge funds and other institutional investors own 93.04% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Morgan Stanley lifted its position in RPT Realty by 7.4% during the second quarter.
+Morgan Stanley now owns 3,277,546 shares of the real estate investment trust’s stock valued at $42,543,000 after purchasing an additional 225,928 shares during the last quarter.
+State Street Corp increased its position in RPT Realty by 4.2% during the 4th quarter.
+State Street Corp now owns 4,846,240 shares of the real estate investment trust’s stock valued at $65,442,000 after purchasing an additional 195,580 shares during the period.
+Parametric Portfolio Associates LLC boosted its holdings in shares of RPT Realty by 17.8% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 483,359 shares of the real estate investment trust’s stock valued at $6,467,000 after buying an additional 73,079 shares in the last quarter.
+Cubist Systematic Strategies LLC boosted its holdings in shares of RPT Realty by 91.0% during the 4th quarter.
+Cubist Systematic Strategies LLC now owns 115,583 shares of the real estate investment trust’s stock valued at $1,547,000 after buying an additional 55,071 shares in the last quarter.
+Finally, UBS Group AG boosted its stake in RPT Realty by 96.1% in the 3rd quarter.
+UBS Group AG now owns 104,557 shares of the real estate investment trust’s stock worth $1,334,000 after purchasing an additional 51,226 shares in the last quarter.
+Institutional investors and hedge funds own 93.04% of the company’s stock.

 RPT Realty Company Profile